 Ray Law was born into ranching.
 His daddy started a ranch near where we currently keep our business in 1952.
-He moved his family there 4 years later, and built it up while working for Shell Oil Refinery in Deer Park.
+He moved his family there 4 years later, and built it up over the years.
 By the time Ray was born, the ranch was well established.

 Ray stuck close to his father and learned all he could from him, then went to college to learn all about diesel engines, plumbing, carpentry, and other crafts that were useful on a farm.
 He decided to be a teacher because the hours worked well around ranching.
 Ray met Amy in teacher college in 1990.
 They married in 1994.
 They both have a degree in Education from University of Houston-Clear Lake.
 Amy majored in Special Education, and Ray majored in Social Studies and secondary education.
 They both went on later and received a master's degree, MS in educational administration from University of Houston, Clear Lake.

 Ray taught in both private Christian and public secondary schools and taught social studies, math, English and a Special Education.
 Amy taught in public elementary schools and then middle school special education, math and English As a Second Language.
 Ray would religiously go help his father on the ranch every day after work and all day every day during the summers.

 After struggling with several health problems, and watching the struggles of her students, Amy started looking for answers on the internet.
 She first learned about how much diet was helping students with autism and behavioral issues in connection to milk allergies.
 She discovered that grass-fed beef (along with raw, unprocessed milk, broths, organic vegetables and no refined sugar) was often recommended for improving health issues and behavioral/allergy issues for children.
 WAIT!
 She knew where to get some of that grass fed beef!